 Therefore, the magnetoresistance scales linearly with $T$, as observed~\cite{analytis1,analytis2,greg}.
 Moreover, if one plots $R(B,T)/T = Af(\omega_{\rm c} \tau)$, the data should all collapse onto a single curve that is a function of only $\omega_{\rm c} \tau$.

-In the absence of temperature-dependent variations in carrier density (not expected in a metallic system~\cite{singleton}), the resistance will be proportional to a temperature-dependent scattering rate.
+In the absence of temperature-dependent variations in carrier density (not expected in a metallic system~\cite{singleton}), the resistance will be proportional to a $T$-dependent scattering rate.
 Put simply, $R(0,T) \propto 1/\tau$; since $R(0,T) = AT$, this implies that $\tau \propto 1/T$.
-Therefore, if $B$ is divided by $T$, one obtains a quantity that is proportional to $\omega_{\rm c} \tau$.
-This is likely to be the reason why the magnetoresistance data from Refs.~\onlinecite{analytis1,analytis2,greg} divided by $T$ collapse onto a single curve when plotted versus $B/T$ [{\it e.g.}, Figure~\ref{blah}(c)].
+Therefore, if $B$ is divided by $T$, one obtains a quantity proportional to $\omega_{\rm c} \tau$.
+This is likely to be the reason why the magnetoresistance data from Refs.~\onlinecite{analytis1,analytis2,greg} divided by $T$ collapse onto a single curve when plotted versus $B/T$ [{\it e.g.}, Fig.~\ref{blaty}].

-Having given a plausible explanation for the scaling behaviour of the data in Refs.~\onlinecite{analytis1,analytis2,greg}, it remains to discuss reasonable values for the dimensionless quantities in the model that can be used to fit such data.
+Having given a plausible explanation for the scaling behaviour in Refs.~\onlinecite{analytis1,analytis2,greg}, it remains to discuss reasonable values for the dimensionless quantities in the model that can be used to fit such data.

 {\it Values of $\kappa w$:}~Based on general properties of fairly disordered alloys~\cite{alloysbook}, one might expect variations of $n$ of a few tenths of a percent to a few percent over the lengthscale of typical microstructure, which can range in size from $\sim 10$~nm to $\sim 1~\mu$m.
 Therefore, $\kappa$ may be $\sim 10^4-10^6~{\rm m}^{-1}$.
 Typical samples used for pulsed-field transport measurements tend to have a width $w\approx 50-500~\mu$m (author's observation).
-Taking values somewhere in the middle of these ranges, one obtains $\kappa w \sim 10$, as used in Figure~\ref{blah}(a) to give a reasonable simulation of data from Ref.~\onlinecite{analytis1} [Figure~\ref{blah}(c)].
+Taking values somewhere in the middle of these ranges, one obtains $\kappa w \sim 10$, as used in Fig.~\ref{blah}(a).

-{\it Values of $\omega_{\rm c} \tau$ in the cuprates and pnictides:} Even good-quality cuprate superconductors that exhibit Shubnikov-de Haas and de Haas-van Alphen oscillations in high magnetic fields have relatively large scattering rates; a typical sample of this sort~\cite{ramshaw} has $\omega_{\rm c} \tau \approx 1$ at 20~T. The samples used in Refs.~\onlinecite{analytis1,analytis2,greg} do not exhibit magnetic quantum oscillations; they are chosen to be close to the quantum-critical point and possess heavy masses and enhanced scattering.
-I have guessed $\omega_{\rm c} \tau \approx 2.5$ at $\mu_0H\approx 90$~T [representing the upper limit of the $x-$axis of Figure~\ref{blah}(c)].
+{\it Values of $\omega_{\rm c} \tau$ in the cuprates and pnictides:} Even good-quality cuprate superconductors that exhibit Shubnikov-de Haas and de Haas-van Alphen oscillations in high fields have relatively large scattering rates; a typical sample of this sort~\cite{ramshaw} has $\omega_{\rm c} \tau \approx 1$ at 20~T. The samples used in Refs.~\onlinecite{analytis1,analytis2,greg} do not exhibit quantum oscillations; they are chosen to be close to the quantum-critical point and possess heavy masses and enhanced scattering.
+I have guessed $\omega_{\rm c} \tau \approx 2.5$ at $\mu_0H\approx 90$~T [the upper limit of the $x-$axis of Figure~\ref{blaty}].
 However, note that lower values of $\omega_{\rm c} \tau$ can be compensated for by higher values of $\kappa w$, still well within the plausible limits discussed above.